jataf/keywordextraction/READMe_en.md

 The sys-modul is used by python to hand over arguments.
 The user is requested to type in a html-adress.
 If no html is given, a deposit portfolio loaded.
 The program is based on german portfolios.
 Because of this, the german pipeline of spacy ‘de_core_news_sm’ is used.
 If portfolios with other languages should be analyzed, than another language model is needed.
 Keep in mind that the dictionary is based on german concept-maps.
 So it won’t be working with other languages.
 To load the language model it is useful to indicate the path file.
 With the written action from spacy nlp = spacy.load('de_core_news_sm-3.2.0') the language model couldn’t be loaded in our case.
 The results of spacy are inaccurate and the classification of the categories is not fitting in most cases.
-It is not possible to train the pipeline of spacy in the freeware version.
-Therefore a continuation of the project with the paid version https://prodi.gy/ would be an alternative to consider.
+Therefore a continuation of the project with the purchasable version https://prodi.gy/ would be an alternative to consider.

 Table of contents
 1 How to install and run the project